-The global AI in genomics market was valued at USD 535 million in 2021 and is expected to reach USD 5,724.45 million by 2027, growing at a CAGR of 48.44% from 2022 to 2027.
+The global artificial intelligence in genomics market size was valued at USD 535 million in 2021 and is expected to reach USD 5,724.45 million by 2027, growing at a CAGR of 48.44% from 2021 to 2027.
 Artificial intelligence (AI) is the development of computer systems that are able to perform tasks that normally require human intelligence.
-A genomics-driven approach could improve understanding of disease biology, create a significant change in R&D costs and efficiency, and bring more targeted drugs to patients sooner.
+A genomics-driven approach could improve understanding of disease biology, significantly change R&D costs and efficiency, and bring more targeted drugs to patients sooner.
 Artificial intelligence in drug discovery can make its development speedier and less hazardous, making it easy for clinicians to understand complicated diseases at the genetic level.
-The emergence of new and favorable applications for disease diagnosis and monitoring is expected to drive the AI in genomics market growth further.
+The emergence of new and favorable applications for disease diagnosis and monitoring is expected to drive AI in the genomics industry growth further.
 Several genomic-focused companies have shown favorable returns.

 Ever since the Human Genome Project began in 1990, genomics has shown a massive opportunity to enhance and personalize healthcare.
 Top healthcare investors, including Sequoia Capital and Deerfield Management, are acknowledging that this data has unlocked considerable commercial opportunities across healthcare verticals.